headlinehubtech/headlinehub/README.md

 # 📰 HeadlineHub  📰

-Flutter-based mobile application that aims to provide users with a personalized and engaging news experience.
+**🚀 Flutter-based mobile application that aims to provide users with a personalized and engaging news experience.**

+This repository contains the source code for the HeadlineHub app, a Flutter mobile application thatprovide users with a personalized and engaging news experience.

 **🚧 Current Status**:
 * HeadlineHub is currently under development.
 The features listed below are planned and may not all be implemented in the current version.